 Vol. 10 No. 2 #38

-Fighting VAP one step at a time: Early mobility for
+Fighting VAP one step at a time: Early mobility for the ventilated patient

 With the introduction of VAP prevention bundles by the Institute for Healthcare Improvement (IHI), critical care units have reported dramatic reductions in VAP rates.
 In her article, Ms. Andrews reviews the evidence supporting or questioning recommendations for VAP prevention and explores the evidence-based practices beyond the basic bundle including early tracheostomy and early mobility.